 Course Requirements Checklist

-Discussion Boards are collaborative learning experiences.
-Therefore, the student is required to provide a thread in response to the provided prompt for each forum.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to provide a thread in response to the provided prompt for each Discussion.
 Each thread must be at least 300 words and demonstrate course-related knowledge.
 A minimum of two scholarly references are required.
 In addition to the thread, the student is required to reply to two other classmates’ threads.
 Each reply must be at least 200 words.

-The student will write a 3–4-page paper with 3–4 sources discussing issues pertaining to Healthcare Policy.
-Essay 1 will examine the advantages and disadvantages and positives and negatives of the Affordable Care Act (ACA).
-Essay 2 will compare and contrast Health and Healthcare Disparities, lead a scholarly discussion on actual disparities that exist today, and offer policy recommendations to help close some of the disparity gaps.
+The student will write two 3–4-page papers with 6 sources each discussing issues pertaining to Healthcare Policy.
+Essay: Affordable Care Act Assignment will examine the advantages and disadvantages and positives and negatives of the Affordable Care Act (ACA).
+Essay: Health Disparities Assignment will compare and contrast Health and Healthcare Disparities, lead a scholarly discussion on actual disparities that exist today, and offer policy recommendations to help close some of the disparity gaps.

 The student will select a topic, complete a thesis statement, and develop an outline for his or her Research Paper based on the topic selected.

 The student will complete an Annotated Bibliography of ten references that will be used in the completion of the Research Paper.
-Each annotation must be 150-200 words, and each bibliographic citation must be in proper Turabian formatting.
+Each annotation must be 150-200 words, and each bibliographic citation must be in proper current APA formatting.

-Each exam will cover the Reading & Study material for the module/week in which it is assigned.
-Each exam will be open-book/open-notes, and will contain 20 multiple-choice or true/false questions and one essay question.
-Each exam has a 1-hour time limit.
+Each quiz will be open-book/open-notes, and will contain 20 multiple-choice or true/false questions and one essay question.
+Each quiz has a 1-hour time limit.